pablo-meier/Pablog/_src/posts/2012-10-22-loving-yourself-with-ebooks.md

 From here, generating text is easy.
 We do so _probabilistically_: we let the words that show up most often have more weight than those that don't.

-One way to think about is is with darts: Imagine a dartboard with a huge "outside zone" and a tiny bullseye.
+One way to imagine this is with darts: Imagine a dartboard with a huge "outside zone" and a tiny bullseye.
 If you're terrible at throwing darts such that they land on the dartboard randomly, chances are it'll hit the outside zone frequently, and rarely hit the bullseye.